 A growing number of investors are choosing to renovate their investment properties each year.
+Master Builders Australia has forecast homeowners and investors will spend $8.8 billion annually on renovations over the next five years.
 Renovations can increase rental yields and improve cash flow however there are many important factors to consider before getting started.
 One of the most crucial aspects to consider is the effective life of depreciating assets.

 The effective life of depreciating assets

 Plant and equipment assets are items which are easily removable from the property such as carpet, hot water systems and blinds.
 The effective life is used to work out the asset’s decline in value for which a depreciation deduction can be claimed.
 Each asset also has a rate of depreciation which helps to determine the deductions an investor can claim over the asset’s effective life.

 Investors can claim depreciation deductions for more than 6,000 different assets recognised by the Australian Taxation Office.
 With so many assets to choose from, it’s important to understand how variations in effective life can alter the depreciation deductions available.

 We look at flooring, window covers and lighting to help you choose the most valuable assets when renovating your investment property.